-Key Takeaways: Through Mar-19, Fondo has generated \$158.3M in cash, and ended Mar-19 with \$285.5M in available cash.
-The liquidity position is favorable to forecast, and is driven by favorable timing of PayGo payments and lower-than-expected claims-related disbursements and payments made for medical services, drugs, and supplies.
-The Liquidity Plan assumed that higher Commonwealth economic activity as a result of increased federal funding would drive more workers' compensation enrollment and subsequently increased premiums collections and medical-related costs over FY18.
-However, delays in federal funding have led to fewer enrollments and fewer medical-related costs than originally anticipated.
-Despite this, premiums collections are still anticipated to be higher than in FY18, although at a lower amount than projected at the end of the Q2 FY19.
-Per management, delays in federal funding across the Commonwealth have slowed the demand for worker's compensation, and premiums collections have been reforecast downward from \$663.6M to \$646.6M.
-Medical-related expenses remain lower than forecast due to slower inpatient activity than anticipated, but some catch up is expected as Fondo must pay down invoices that were delayed during improvements to their billing systems.
+Key Takeaways: Through Apr-19, Fondo has generated \$145.6M in cash, and ended Apr-19 with \$272.8M in cash.
+The liquidity position is favorable to forecast, driven primarily by Fondo not making \$24.7M in payments related to Law 32-2013 for prior year special retirement laws as instructed by the Government.
+There are also lower than expected claims-related disbursements and payments made for medical services, drugs, and supplies.
+The Liquidity Plan assumed that higher Commonwealth economic activity as a result of increased federal funding would drive more workers' comp enrollment and subsequently increased premiums collections and medical-related costs over FY18.
+However, delays in federal funding have led to fewer enrollments and less medical-related costs than originally anticipated.

-- 1. \$41.6M YTD actuals vs. Liquidity Plan: - a. (\$21.9M) unfavorable variance in premiums collections is due to timing of collections.
-Per management team, variance is expected to reverse at the end of Jun-19 as the July invoice collections period approaches.
-FY19 collections are expected to be \$646.6M per updated projections from the planning area, and therefore it is expected that there will be an \$11.4M favorable permanent variance at the end of FY19, compared to the Liquidity Plan. - \$24.7M favorable permanent variance in payments related to Law 32-2013 for prior year debts owed to retirement system (pre-PayGo).
-These payments are not expected to be made in FY19 or in future years. - st11.0M favorable variance in claims-related disbursements, projected to be permanent.
-Current run rate projects these disbursements as (\$70.0M) approximately vs. (\$86.1M) in the Liquidity Plan.
+- 1. \$47.2M YTD actuals vs. Liquidity Plan: - a. (\$21.0M) unfavorable variance in premiums collections is due to timing of collections.
+Per management team, variance is expected to partially reverse as the July invoice collections period approaches.
+FY19 collections are expected to be \$621.7M per updated projections from the planning area, and therefore it is expected that there will be a (\$13.5M) unfavorable permanent variance at FY19 end, compared to the Liquidity Plan. - b. \$24.7M favorable permanent variance in payments related to Law 32-2013 for prior year debts owed to the retirement system (pre-PayGo).
+These payments are not expected to be made in FY19 or in future years. - c. \$11.7M favorable variance in claims-related disbursements, which is projected to be permanent.
+Current run rate projects these disbursements to be approximately